Jason Kenny in seventh heaven after winning keirin gold at Tokyo Olympics

 Perhaps Kenny’s rivals had been guilty of listening too closely to the downbeat assessment of his physical condition after he finished eighth in the individual sprint competition.

-Australia’s Matthew Glaetzer let go of his wheel before the derny had even pulled off.
+Australia’s Matthew Glaetzer let go of his wheel before the derny had even pulled off, with the others too busy looking at one another to realise that Kenny had already gone.

-Kenny checked over his shoulder and realised the advantage he had, charging away and building what proved to be an unassailable lead.
+The 33-year-old checked over his shoulder and saw the advantage he had, charging away and building what proved to be an unassailable lead.

+“I couldn’t believe no-one came past, I felt like I was standing still at the end,” he added.
+“I was hacking away into the final corner, but just kept telling myself it is a medal.
+I couldn’t believe it when I crossed the line.”

+His team-mate Jack Carlin, who missed out on a place in the final and had just earned eight place overall, watched on open-mouthed from the track centre as Kenny simply rode alone, in a different race to the other five men on track.

 Though he had already handed over his team sprint and individual sprint crowns this week, it means Kenny successfully defended the keirin title he took in Rio – and he did so at the home of the discipline in Izu, where Japan’s elite keirin school is based.